-- → The small LNG tanker must have a minimum keel clearance of 15% on the entire route. - → The wind force must be less than 14 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater. - → Visibility must be at least 1000 metres over the entire sea and port stretch.
+- → The small LNG tanker must have a minimum keel clearance of 15% on the entire route This also applies inside the LNG dock. - → The average wind force must be less than 14 metres per second according to the meteorological data measured at the Januskop on the western Zeebrugge breakwater. - → Visibility must be at least 1000 metres over the entire sea and port stretch.